Cognigy/Documentation/docs/voice-gateway/getting-started.md

 1. Open the Cognigy.AI interface.
 2. On the **Projects** page, in the upper-right corner, click **User Menu ![user-menu](../_assets/icons/user-menu.svg) > Admin Center**.
 3. In the Admin Center interface, select **Dashboard** from the left-side menu.
 4. Click **Set up Voice Gateway**.
+The **Voice Gateway Setup** window opens.
+5. In the **Voice Gateway Account ID** field, enter the SID that you copied from the **Account SID** field on the **Accounts** page of the Voice Gateway Self-Service Portal.
+Note that your SID can only be associated with one organization in the Cognigy.AI.
-5. In the left-side menu, select **Access Control** and assign the `voice-gatewayUser` role to the users who need access to the Voice Gateway Portal with the Account role.
+6. In the left-side menu, select **Access Control** and assign the `voice-gatewayUser` role to the users who need access to the Voice Gateway Self-Service Portal with the Account role.
 Note that Admins and Service Providers cannot log in using Cognigy.AI user credentials.

 ## What's Next?